aiongg/khiin/README.md

 At present, data is not shared at all, and is strictly used within the application itself.
-In future we would like to add an option to sync user's data across devices, and an option to allow users to share their data with us for improving our corpus.
+In future we would like to add an option to sync user's data across devices, and an option to allow users to share their (anonymized) data with us for improving our corpus.

+---

-### Windows
+## Windows IME

-See the `windows/KhiinWindows.sln` Visual Studio solution.
+The Windows TSF `TextInputProcessor` DLL application is found in the `windows/KhiinWindows.sln` Visual Studio solution.
 Built using Visual Studio Community 2022.

-#### Development Environment
+### DLL Registration

-During development, you should first uninstall any previously installed version of the IME from the system.
-After building, you can manually register the DLL file in an administrator powershell as follows:
+Prior to deveopment, you must uninstall any previously installed version of the IME from the system.
+After building both `libkhiin` and the `KhiinWindows.sln` solution, you can manually register the DLL file in an elevated PowerShell as follows:

 ```
 cd windows\out\build\x64-Debug